digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 ✍️ **Assignment**

+In the `tests` directory,
 1. Rename `test_hello.py` to `test_greet.py` and inside the file, rename all references to 'Hello' to 'Greet'
 2. Remove the `test_with_server.py` file

-You can now run the unit tests with the command
+Run the unit tests from the top level directory of the repository with the command

     python -m unittest discover tests